sparkfabrik/company-playbook/content/resources/training-resources.md

 Given the wide offering of topics on Udemy, more courses can be added in the future, even in non-technical topics.

 > 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
-> 2. Head to [Udemy](https://www.udemy.com/join/login-popup/), then obtain access credentials issuing this command into a terminal:
+> 2. Head to [Udemy](https://www.udemy.com/) login page, then obtain access credentials issuing this command into a terminal:
 >
 > ```bash
 > gcloud secrets versions access "latest" --secret credentials-udemy --project sf-public-ring